bautiallende/tribi_web/apps/mobile/README.md

 ```

 ### Metro bundler cache issues

 ```bash
 expo start --clear
 ```

+### "Failed to download remote update"

+- OTA updates are disabled locally by default (`EXPO_PUBLIC_ENABLE_REMOTE_UPDATES=false`) to prevent Expo Go from waiting on remote bundles.
+- If you intentionally publish OTA builds, set the flag to `true` and ensure the device has network access to Expo's update servers.

 ### SecureStore not working

 - SecureStore requires physical device or simulator (not Expo Go web)
 - Check expo-secure-store is installed

 ### API connection fails

 - Verify `EXPO_PUBLIC_API_BASE` is set correctly
 - Use `http://10.0.2.2:8000` for Android emulator (localhost)
 - Use your computer's IP for physical devices: `http://192.168.x.x:8000`